skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 <div class="document">
 **Part VII: The Middle Years**

-*This section will highlight the middle years of Mar Tesoro.
+*This section will highlight the middle years of Mar Tesaro.
 Again, a full account would fill many books but the record of conquest is given here in order to complete the timeline of this book.
 The reader should be aware that this list is very brief and leaves out many important